Atheos/Atheos/content/docs/installation/nginx.md

 Date: 2020-07-10
 Cache: true
 ---
+# Install Atheos with NGINX

 This tutorial should demonstrate how to setup Atheos on a Nginx based system.
 Depending on your installation, some steps might not be required anymore.

-### Install Atheos

 - Simply place the contents of the system in a web accessible folder
 - Ensure that the system has write capabilities according to mentioned files and folders
 - Ensure that php is setup correctly

-### Nginx
+## Configuration

 The following nginx configuration file might not follow all the nginx best practices, but can be a good starting point to set up a atheos instance.
 Copy it in ```/etc/nginx/sites-available``` and symlink it from ```/etc/nginx/sites-enabled``` to enable it:
 ```